Assisted Reproductive Technology Glossary

 Infertility:

 Is the inability to conceive after a year of unprotected intercourse in women under 35 or after six months in women over 35, or the inability to carry a pregnancy to term.
-Also included are diagnosed problems such as anovulation, tubal blockage, low sperm count, etc. (INCIID – International Council on Infertility Information Dissemination – A glossary of Infertility Terms and Acronyms)
+Also included are diagnosed problems such as anovulation, tubal blockage, low sperm count, etc. (INCIID – International Council on Infertility Information Dissemination – A Glossary of Infertility Terms and Acronyms)

 It has been estimated that approximately nine out of ten couples in their mid-twenties who are trying to have a baby will conceive within a year.
 About two thirds of the remaining 10 per cent may be ‘sub-fertile’ and can be assisted by assisted conception treatments.
 (Organon, Intrauterine insemination, undated)

 The ’causes’ of infertility may relate to ovulation, tubal or uterine factors, the male factor, sperm mucous interaction, endometriosis, sexual dysfunction, or be simply unexplainable.
-(Dr. Mark McKenna, lecture notes, 2000)
+(Dr Mark McKenna, lecture notes, 2000)

 Effective consent: